Skip to main content

 Some of our documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our planning service and forms published as Word documents.
 We have a programme of work currently in progress to either recreate these documents as an accessible PDF or an HTML webpage.

 We have issued guidance to content editors who manage PDFs.
-Where possible we are converting PDFs to webpages.
+Where possible, we are converting PDFs to webpages.
 We will shortly be issuing new guidance and providing templates along with training where needed to specific staff who create PDFs regularly.
-We will have done this programme of work by the end of 2023.

 The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.